Hey, my name is Delci

 And NO shoes.

-I also was recently reminded how lucky I am.
+I also was recently reminded of how lucky I am.
 I’m a stay at home mom.
 And that’s saying something in these days where both moms and dads are forced to work full-time jobs just to make ends meet.

 I can stay home with my two young kids all day long and in just a short time will begin the wonderful job of homeschooling.
 Now, all of this isn’t to say that my daily life doesn’t have (lots! of) jobs.
 Owning animals and living a life of agriculture, means that there is full-time work…which is drug into the house to make really dirty floors no matter how many times a day the floor is swept!